 Internships in a variety of fields such as social work, community development, and public policy are available.
-In order for the internship to be within the legal boundaries of the student visa, you must work through UCEAP's resident coordinator to arrange an internship that fits your needs rather than independently seeking out an internship.
+In order for the internship to be within the legal boundaries of the student visa, you must work through the PUC-Rio university to arrange an internship rather than independently seeking an internship.

 Internships are optional.

 You can intern in English, but proficiency in Portuguese will broaden your internship options.